aviv82/dot-net-reference-sheet/core concepts/s-o-l-i-d-principles.md

 ## dip - dependency inversion principle

-> entities must depend on abstractions, not on concretions. the high-level module must not depend on the low-level module, but they should depend on abstractions.
+> entities must depend on abstractions, not on concretions. the high-level module must not depend on the low-level module, but they should depend on abstractions

 ### resources